Electronic Media Lab Access

 - Multimedia Lab: The Multimedia Lab does not require a proficiency but students should check in with the lab aides about lab policies.

 - Video Editing: They require a short proficiency covering the lab policies and procedures.
-Read the MML lab use guidelines and contact the MML intern.
+Read the MML lab use guidelines.

 - Sound Effects Studio: This lab requires a 60 minute proficiency covering the recording process and lab policy.